Banks That Don’t Use ChexSystems in Arizona

 You can avoid a ChexSystems review with OneAZ (formerly known as Arizona State Credit Union) if you apply in person, in which case they’ll use EWS.

 There are branch locations throughout the state, in and around Flagstaff, Prescott, Phoenix, and Safford.
-Check out the Arizona Checking Account, giving you access to both online banking and text alerts.
+Check out the Arizona Checking Account, providing you with access to both online banking and text alerts.

 There’s a $7 monthly fee, but you can get it waived with one of the following: